ITV/fe-rtl-workshop-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+From the root directory you should run these commands:

 ### `pnpm install`